 In The Beginning

-The idea for North Wales Seal Research Organisation began over six years ago with a group of passionate undergraduate marine biologists at Bangor University in North Wales.
+The idea for North Wales Seal Research Organisation began way back in 2015 with a group of passionate undergraduate marine biologists at Bangor University in North Wales.

 NWSRO founding members Gem and Stef, along with a small group of marine science students and Ben of SeaWatch Foundation and BIAZA, inherited the task of setting up the university’s first marine mammal society from their predecessors and set about the long journey of having it declared an official society, which was eventually achieved in 2015.